kawaii5/izbicki.me/blog/Conversions.md

     string s = “apple”;
     char* c_arr = s.c_str();

 Both C++ and Haskell take one line to convert between these two types of variables (after declaring the variable).
-However, Haskell’s conversion is clear and concise.
-C++ is not so straightforward.
+These are both simplistic and look easy to use.
+The functions are clear and concise on their usage.
 Next, we will talk about the conversions from `ByteString` and `Text`.

 ---
 ###`ByteString` to `Text` Conversions
 In Haskell, there are several ways to convert from `ByteString` to `Text` because of the different types of unicode encodings.
+There are many types of unicode because of the vast amount of characters.
+People in Russia use a different default encoding than the encoding we use in US (which is usually ASCII).
+We need different types of encoding to encode different types of characters, even if coming from different countries.
+If we used the ASCII encoding on the Russian language, it will output gibberish.

+####Unicode Explanation: Encodings
+Quick Reminder: A string stores 8-bit characters -------------------------

-For example, in the library [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html) there is a function
+In the library [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html) there is a function

     decodeUtf8 :: ByteString -> Text
 where it decodes a `ByteString` that contains `utf8` encoded text.